-After suspending its operations in 2013, Humanity & Inclusion relaunched a program in Uganda in the summer of 2017 to support the large numbers of refugees entering the country, most of whom had fled the conflict in South Sudan.
-The organisation is working to identify those with specific needs (people with disabilities, elderly people, single mothers with children, unaccompanied children, etc.) and facilitates their access to services in the refugee settlements.
+After suspending its operations in 2013, HI relaunched in Uganda in the summer of 2017 to support the large numbers of refugees entering the country, most of whom had fled the conflict in South Sudan.
+HI works particularly for refugees with specific needs (people with disabilities, elderly people, single mothers with children, unaccompanied children, etc.) and facilitates their access to services in the refugee settlements.

-Humanity & Inclusion offers vulnerable refugees psychosocial support and mental health services – many refugees have witnessed or experienced significant trauma.
-We also provide rehabilitation care and distributes mobility aids (crutches, wheelchairs, etc.)to help people with disabilities gain greater independence.
-Humanity & Inclusion coordinates with other humanitarian organisations in the settlements to make sure that the most vulnerable individuals are always taken into account.
+HI offers vulnerable refugees psychosocial support and mental health services – many refugees have witnessed or experienced significant trauma.
+We also provide physical rehabilitation care to help people with disabilities gain greater independence, education services to ensure schooling access for children with disabilities, and socio-economic empowerment and social protection for some of the most marginalized and vulnerable communities.

 Situation of the country

-The country has adopted a generous asylum policy, with refugees offered freedom of movement, along with the right to work, own assets, and access education/health services.
-However, it is a challenge to ensure that vulnerable refugees have fair and equal access to humanitarian aid and essential services.
+The country has adopted a generous asylum policy but it is a challenge to ensure that vulnerable refugees have fair and equal access to humanitarian aid and essential services.

 Number of HI staff members: 85